The Self-Efficacy Theory of Motivation is a way to explain motivation.

 Suppose we get nervous before giving a presentation.
 This feeling is perfectly natural.
 But suppose we believe that we’re bad at performing presentations.
 The feeling is so strong it affects our performance in our presentation.
 This is obviously bad.

 But it’s not that we are actually bad at presentations, just that we have interpreted the signals wrong.
-If we could learn over time to interpret these signals in a positive way we could improve our self-efficacy around doing presentations in a significant way.
+If we could learn over time to interpret these signals positively, we could improve our self-efficacy around doing presentations significantly.

 One way to do this is by changing the limiting the beliefs we have.

-Most people can benefit from increasing their self-efficacy around tasks important to their jobs at which they are not confident or competent.
+Most people can benefit from increasing their self-efficacy around tasks necessary to their jobs at which they are not confident or competent.
 However, sometimes having a high self-efficacy has disadvantages.

 In fact, very high levels of self-efficacy can result in: